 TTL of chunks located in the cache folder before they're removed by garbage collection (in seconds).
 Increase this value if users have issues uploading very large files via the Nextcloud Client as upload isn't completed within one day.

-Defaults to $60 \times 60 \times 24$ (1 day)
+Defaults to $60 \star 60 \star 24$ (1 day)

 5.6.19 Using Object Store with Nextcloud